machtmu/machtmu.com/docs/SPRINT/nov-7-coldflow.md

 # SPRINT Cold Flow Test - November 7th, 2025

+We coldflowed Sprint in the quad for the first time at 9:30pm.
+Software was completely rewritten so it very much was an integration test.
+We got really good data.

 ## Test Video

 <figure style="margin:2rem auto; display:flex; flex-direction:column; align-items:center; justify-content:center; width:100%; text-align:center;">